Viper Club: Production

 On March 21, 2018, it was announced that YouTube Red had just finished production on a film, then-titled Vulture Club, directed by Maryam Keshavarz.
-The film was written by Keshavarz alongside Jonathan Mastro and executive produced by Anna Gerb, Neal Dodson, and J.C.
-Chandor.
+The film was written by Keshavarz alongside Jonathan Mastro and executive produced by Anna Gerb, Neal Dodson, and J. C. Chandor.
 Cast members were set to include Susan Sarandon, Edie Falco, Matt Bomer, Julian Morris, Lola Kirke, and Sheila Vand.

 Release

 The film was distributed by Roadside Attractions and released on October 26, 2018.
 Following its theatrical run, the film was made available for streaming on YouTube Premium.

 On September 10, 2018, the film held its world premiere at the Toronto International Film Festival as a featured selection in the "Special Presentations" series of films.
 That same day, the official trailer for the film was released.

 Controversy

-Ahead of the film's release, Diane Foley, the mother of slain journalist James Foley, expressed criticism of the film.
-Although the production team contacted and spoke to Foley during the production process, she felt the plot of the film was inappropriate and misleading in its retelling of events from her and her late son's lives.
-In the process of being consulted for the film, Foley shared details about the process of locating and negotiating for the release of her son.
+After attending the premiere of the film in Toronto, Diane Foley, the mother of slain journalist James Foley, expressed criticism of the film.
+Although the production team contacted and spoke to Foley and the parents of other kidnapped journalists during the production process, she felt the plot of the film was inappropriate and misleading from what she said were events from her and her late son's lives.
+Although the screenplay was researched and written before production commenced, Foley had publicly shared details about the process of locating and negotiating for the release of her son.
 Foley thinks that although director Maryam Keshavarz claims to have made a fictional work, she used and unfairly manipulated details of her personal life to produce a dramatic story.